-Otis Boykin, Lincoln Hawkins, Garrett Morgan, Shirley Jackson, Lewis Latimer, Marie Van Britten…just to name a few.
-But do you know who these people are?
-These are all people from the BAME (Black, Asian and Minority Ethnic) community who have played an inventive role or contributed to the electrical engineering sector in recent history, yet these people and many more remain ‘hidden figures’.
+Otis Boykin, Lincoln Hawkins, Garrett Morgan, Shirley Jackson, Lewis Latimer, Marie Van Britten…just to name a few people who have had an impact on our world – but does everyone know who these people are?
+These are all people from the Black, Asian and Minority Ethnic (B.A.M.E) community who have played an inventive role or contributed to the electrical engineering sector in recent history, yet these individuals and many more inspiring people remain ‘hidden figures’.

-As a leading training provider, JTL is both committed to and supportive of driving change across the sector.
-To coincide with Black History Month (October), Rachel Jagger-Thomas, the diversity, safeguarding and inclusion advisor at JTL is speaking about the industry opportunities for people in the BAME communities.
+As a leading training provider for electrical and heating and plumbing apprenticeships, JTL is both committed to and supportive of driving change across the building services engineering sector.
+To coincide with Black History Month (October), Rachel Jagger-Thomas, the diversity, safeguarding and inclusion advisor at JTL is speaking about the industry opportunities for people in the B.A.M.E communities.

 Let’s face facts